Other Types Of Discrimination

 Social origin includes someone's class, economic standing, social standing and cultural capital.
 Examples of social origin discrimination can include

-• being part of a sub-cultural group such as a “anti-vaxxer", vegan, vegetarian, “bogan”, hipster, bikies, conspiracy theorists, doomsday preppers etc
+• Being part of a sub-cultural group such as a "anti-vaxxer", vegan, vegetarian, "bogan", hipster, bikies, conspiracy theorists, doomsday preppers etc

-• the suburb or neighbourhood where you were born, raised or live in.
+• The suburb or neighbourhood where you were born, raised or live in.

-• your class, eg working class, white collar, blue collar, upper class, middle class etc
+• Your class, eg working class, white collar, blue collar, upper class, middle class etc

 • How cultured or uncultured you are.